ring-lang/ring/README.md

 The Ring programming language is designed using the PWCT visual programming tool (http://pwct.org)

-and you will find the visual source of the language in the folder "visualsrc" - *.ssf files
+and you will find the visual source of the language in the folder "visualsrc" - *.ssf files and the generated source code (*.c & *.h) in the [src folder](https://github.com/ring-lang/ring/tree/master/src)

 The next screen shot demonstrates how to visually modify the Ring Compiler and Virtual Machine (VM)